634346106/connect_to_github/README.md

-this is a txt file
+This is a readme file